 Moat at Orchard View, 3 bed homes

-The last three bedroom house at Orchard View (29 The Glebe) for shared ownership in the quaint village of Yalding in Kent is now available to reserve.
+The last three bedroom house at Orchard View (29 The Glebe) for shared ownership in the quaint village of Yalding in Kent is now under offer.

 Nestled away in the Kentish countryside, Orchard View is the perfect place to bring up a family with an abundance of schools in the catchment area.
 You'll enjoy true village life yet be conveniently close to the towns of Maidstone, Tunbridge Wells and Tonbridge.